-The timing to hang the browse will start at 8.30am and a total of five observations will be conducted for a period of 10 minutes each, recorded in zoomonitor.
+The timing to hang the browse will start at 8.30am and a total of five observations will be conducted for a period of 10 minutes each, recorded in ZooMonitor.
 The four observations should be recorded at 8.30am, 11.00am, 2.00pm and 4.00pm.
 The timings are subject to modification and data would only be taken from Monday to Friday.

 Faecal scoring system